 6. Use Encrypted DNS – not reliable

 All these requests are sent over the network in plain text.
-It means that anyone spying on the web can intercept queries and redirect users to a different destination.
+Anyone spying on the web can intercept queries and redirect users to a different destination.
 Moreover, the simple text DNS queries are encrypted, but the threat actor knows the destination, providing them with valuable information.

 Thus, to prevent it, start using encrypted DNS.
-It is a new approach at the moment that aims to improve user privacy.
+It is a new approach that aims to improve user privacy.
 Firefox browser already uses it by default, and Google has also turned it on.

 The encrypted DNS offers two options for encryption.
 One is the Hypertext transfer protocol secure, called DNS over HTTPS, and the other is Transport Layer Security, also known as DNS over TLS.